huiguangwang/huiguangwang.github.io/publication/design/design.md

 </div>

 <p>
-<strong>Abstract:</strong> Architectural design of an elementary school teaching building.
+<strong>Abstract:</strong> This project focuses on the architectural design of a primary school teaching building.
+The design process includes functional layout planning, architectural space organization, and the preparation of architectural drawings.
+The project aims to balance functionality, aesthetics, and structural feasibility while meeting the requirements of educational building design.
 </p>

 <div class="btn-row">